Safety Tips for Seniors – Living Independently

 Check out the loose rugs and mats throughout the house and check that they are not on slippery surfaces.
 Sometimes mats start to curl on the edges and you don’t want those to become a reason for a fall.
 Carpets on carpets tend to creep a bit and can cause a bulge, be sure you need those as they are a big cause of accidents.

 Door Handles and Tap Handles

 Your hands may not be as strong as you age and you may find that turning door handles and taps can become difficult to turn.
-With that in mind, maybe you could consider replacing those handles to a pull down or latch types so that you don’t have that worry.
+With that in mind, maybe you could consider replacing those handles with pulldown or latch types so that you don’t have that worry.

-Have a list of emergency numbers in each room, preferably in an easy to reach place.
-If you have a fall, you may want to be able to call for help and it would be useless if the numbers where on the top of a cabinet if you are not able to reach them.
+Have a list of emergency numbers in each room, preferably in an easy-to-reach place.
+If you have a fall, you may want to be able to call for help and it would be useless if the numbers were on the top of a cabinet if you are not able to reach them.